OctopusDeploy/docs/src/pages/docs/projects/project-triggers/external-feed-triggers.md

 navOrder: 12
 ---

 By configuring your Octopus project with container dependencies, you can now create triggers that watch those repositories for new packages pushed by your build tool.
 Based on tags and version rules, triggers detect if an image appears that is later than the image used in your previous release.
 Octopus then automatically creates a new release with all the latest container images or Helm Chart dependencies.

 Your existing [lifecycles](/docs/releases/lifecycles/) will then promote that release through your [environments](/docs/infrastructure/environments) or [tenants](/docs/tenants), just like it does currently.
 If your lifecycle uses automatic release progression, then you've just set up a Continuous Delivery pipeline without explicitly letting Octopus know about your application changes!

 The details of these container images and Helm Charts are already known in Octopus.
 This means we can use the registry locations, image names, chart names, and credentials to do this monitoring, without adding or maintaining this information anywhere else.

 ## Getting started {#ExternalFeedTriggers-GettingStarted}

 Navigate to your project’s triggers page by selecting Projects and clicking on the project you are working with.
 Click **Triggers** option on the left, under **Deployments**.
 You are now presented with an empty triggers list.

-Click the **ADD TRIGGER** on the right-hand side of the page, and select **External feed**
+Click the **ADD TRIGGER** on the right-hand side of the page, and select **External feed**.

 :::figure
 ![Project triggers list](/docs/projects/project-triggers/images/add-trigger-popup.png)
 :::

 Enter a name and description for your trigger.
 The name should be short, memorable, and unique.
-Example: Create a release when nginx is updated in Docker.
+Example: Nginx Docker Update.

 ## Channels and lifecycles

 If your project contains multiple [channels](/docs/releases/channels), you have the option of selecting which channel this trigger will apply to.
-Any pushed packages must satisfy the selected channel's [versioning rules](/docs/releases/channels#version-rules) to trigger a release creation.
+Any pushed packages must satisfy the selected channel's [versioning rules](/docs/releases/channels#version-rules) to trigger release creation.
 The releases created by the trigger will use this channel.

 The versions used for those releases is guided by the [release versioning](/docs/releases/release-versioning) settings under **Deployments Settings**.
 They will use the rules defined there.